The Acceptance Letter

 - Classes to register for

-Mandatory Orientation is held during the week prior to the start of class, usually on a Wednesday or Thursday.
-You must attend the New Nursing Student Mandatory Orientation.
-This event will familiarize you with the ADN Student Handbook, and your first semester instructor will discuss your first week class assignments and requirements.
+The New Nursing Student Mandatory Orientation is held during the week prior to the start of class and you required to attend.
+This event will familiarize you with the requirements of the nursing program and your first semester instructor will discuss your first week class assignments.

-Students are required to either have a social security number (preferred) or passport to be admitted to the nursing program.
+Students must have either a social security number (preferred) or passport to be admitted to the nursing program.

 Hospitals are requiring a social security number or a passport number as identification to allow nursing students to access or document in the patient electronic health record.